FineasRobotics/driverless/README.md

 jCricket is Pinokio's Soul & Brain, the software running behind Fineas's 1st fully autonomous race car.

 ### Setup(For Ubuntu 16.04)
-1. Install packages `sudo apt-get install ros-kinetic-gazebo-ros-control ros-kinetic-ros-controllers ros-kinetic-navigation ros-kinetic-gmapping ros-kinetic-teb-local-planner`
+1. Install packages `sudo apt-get install ros-kinetic-gazebo-ros-control ros-kinetic-ros-controllers ros-kinetic-navigation ros-kinetic-gmapping ros-kinetic-teb-local-planner ros-kinetic-robot-localization`
 2. Create a new catkin workspace if you don't have one already.
 3. Clone this repository inside your workspace/src folder.
    To clone the files directly inside the src folder(without an extra folder), run inside the src folder: